OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 # Using a Terminal
 Most computer users are familiar with a graphical user interface (GUI).
 A GUI consists of visual icons and directories that are navigated using a mouse.
-Most high performance computing (HPC) systems use a command-line interface because a user can efficiently do many common HPC tasks.
+Most high performance computing (HPC) systems use a command-line interface because it allows a user to efficiently do many common HPC tasks.
 While there is a steep learning curve associated with using a terminal, it has a set of features that allows researchers to automate tasks, saving time and money.

-# Logging into the Cluster
+# Logging into Cowboy
-In order to log into Cowboy, you will need to use a terminal with Secured Shell (SSH).
+In order to log into Cowboy, you need to use a terminal with Secured Shell (SSH).
 After logging in, you will be on one of the cluster's *login nodes*. *Node* refers to a server or computer.
-Cowboy, OSU HPCC's cluster built in 2012, also includes 254 *compute nodes*.
-All these nodes are connected by a fast, private network.
+Cowboy also includes 254 *compute nodes*.
+A private network connects the compute nodes together.
 A *cluster* consists of these nodes, the network, and a file system.

 ## Windows
-Most Windows operating systems do not already have a terminal application installed.
-Putty is a free, open-source terminal emulator that supports network SSH.
-Here are the instructions for using Putty:
+Most Windows operating systems do not already have a terminal application.
+Putty is a free, open-source terminal emulator that supports SSH.

-- First, download Putty from the [Putty website](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "Putty").
+- Download Putty from the [Putty website](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "Putty").
-- Download the file "putty.exe," save it to your desktop, then run it.
+- Choose the file "putty.exe," save it to your desktop, then run it.
 - A window will open that looks like the image below.

 ![Putty](img/putty.png "Putty Login Screen")

-- In the box labeled *Host Name*, enter: `cowboy.hpc.okstate.edu`.
+- Enter `cowboy.hpc.okstate.edu` in *Host Name* text box.
-- Be sure the *Connection type* is "SSH," and the Port number is `22`.
+- Verify *Connection type* is "SSH," and Port number is `22`.
-- In the *Saved Sessions* box, you can give a name to these settings, i.e. `Cowboy`, and click *Save*.
+- In *Saved Sessions*, you can name these settings, i.e. `Cowboy`, and click *Save*.
 - Next time you open Putty, you can double-click this saved session and it will open a login screen directly.
 - After saving your settings, click *Open*.
 Enter your Cowboy username and press the `Enter` key.
-- Next, enter your password, followed by the `Enter` key.
+- Enter your password, followed by the `Enter` key.
 Passwords are case sensitive.
 > Nothing will display while you type your password.
 This is a security feature.
-- To terminate your session on Cowboy, type `exit` or `logout`, followed by the `Enter` key.
+- To end your session, type `exit` or `logout`, followed by the `Enter` key.

 ## Linux
-Linux operating systems already have a terminal application installed.
+Linux operating systems already have a terminal application.
 You can launch a terminal from your computer’s application menu.

 - In a terminal, type `ssh username@cowboy.hpc.okstate.edu`, where `username` is your username.
 > If your username was "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
-- Next, enter your password, followed by the `Enter` key.
+- Enter your password, followed by the `Enter` key.
 Passwords are case sensitive.
 > Nothing will display while you type your password.
 This is a security feature.
-- To terminate your session on Cowboy, type `exit` or `logout`, followed by the `Enter` key.
+- To end your session, type `exit` or `logout`, followed by the `Enter` key.

 ## Mac
-Macintosh operating systems have a installed terminal application.
+Macintosh operating systems already have a terminal application.

 - Open your *Finder* (hard drive) window.
 - Double-click on the following sequence: `Applications` folder, `Utilities` folder, `Terminal` icon.
 - In the terminal, type `ssh username@cowboy.hpc.okstate.edu`, where `username` is your username.
 > If your username was "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
-- Next, enter your password, followed by the `Enter` key.
+- Enter your password, followed by the `Enter` key.
 Passwords are case sensitive.
 > Nothing will display while you type your password.
 This is a security feature.
-- To terminate your session on Cowboy, type `exit` or `logout`, followed by the `Enter` key.
+- To end your session, type `exit` or `logout`, followed by the `Enter` key.

 ### Using your mouse
 Your mouse has no function within the terminal.
-Apart from copy and paste commands, you can only use your keyboard in a terminal.
+Apart from copy and paste commands, you can only use your keyboard.

 | **System** | **Action** |
 | ---------- | ---------- |